mxagar/nlp_guide/NLP_Guide.md

     - 1.1 Pattern Options and Further Keys
 2. Phrase Matching: same as before, but applied to group of words (i.e., phrases), not just single tokens.

+## 3. Part-of-Speech (POS) Tagging an Named Entity Recognition (NER): `03_POS_Tagging_NER/`

+### Part of Speech (POS) Tagging: `01_PartOfSpeech_Tagging.ipynb`

+NLP can be significanly improved if the morphological information of the words that compose the text is used.
+That morphological information is encoded in the *part-of-speech* tags of the tokens, which can be accessed via:

+- `token.pos_`: simple morphology, e.g., noun, verb, adjective, etc.
+- `token.tag_`: detailed morphology, e.g., plural noun, past-tense verb, superlative adjective, etc.

+Overview of contents:

+1. Lists of Possibles POS: Simple and Detailed
+2. Examples of POS
+3. Counting POS & DEP Classes: Frequency Lists
+4. Visualizing Parts-of-Speech (POS)

+### Named Entity Recognition: